keithmaher/MobileApp-PregoPizza/README.md

 * This app was developed for Mobile Application module in Waterford Institute of Technology.
 * My main goal for this version of the app was to get a order and menu system up and running.
-* The user inputs a name, number and delivery address upon completition of an order.
-* V2 will hopefully include option for Delivery or Collection and linking tables wit a sub menu of sides/pizza's and other menu options.
+* You can see the menu without having to register.
+* Once you register the menu changes and you see your cart and previous orders.
+* The user can update their details and delete items from their cart.

 # UX
-* Originally I was begining to over complicate my app with over the top UX.
-* I finaly decided to keep it clean with very basic but functional Activities.
+* The user view menu without logging in.
+* the navigation system is a nav drawer which was difficult to implement.

 # DX
 * No testing included.
-* Issues with adding List<> to an Object and getting a running total in Cart Ativity.
+* I tried to implement notifications when an order status is changed and might have locked access to the files.
-* Validation was included where possiable -> Cart = empty, Place order button no functional.
+* Validation was included where possiable
+-> Cart = empty, Place order button no functional.
+-> Profile = cant delete without confirming.

 # GitHub
 * I used Github coming close to the end of the Assignment to track and log any changes.